nitsanavni/katas/gilded-rose-with-typist/prompt.md

 @./mutation_test.py

-don't exit on first failure, we want to see all mutants
+after the first mutation we lose the bak file